Published December 1, 2015 | Updated August 21, 2020

 Salespeople love to win.
-It’s not enough to be good – they want to prove they’re the best.
-And that drive to be the best can be very good for your business’s bottom line.
+It’s not enough to be good – they want to be the best.
+That drive can be very good for your business’s bottom line.
 So why not encourage your salespeople’s competitive nature with a sales contest that can be rewarding for both of you?

-If any of that sounds familiar, read on for 10 keys to running a sales contest that drives results, without driving a wedge between salespeople or driving you crazy.
+If any of that sounds familiar, read on for 10 keys to running a sales contest that drives results, but doesn’t drive a wedge between your salespeople or worse yet…one that drives you crazy.

 10 Sales Contest Dos and Don’ts

 - Don’t let it run long.
-Salespeople tend to get bored with contests that run longer than three months.
-Ideally, they shouldn’t run that long.
-Try running a month-long contest, or even a week-long sprint to keep interest and motivation high
+Salespeople get bored with contests that run longer than three months.
+Try a month-long contest, or even a week-long sprint to keep interest and motivation high.

 - Do update results often.
-One of the keys to building and sustaining excitement is keep salespeople up-to-date on how they’re doing.
-If possible, do it in real-time and make it available in your CRM
+One of the keys to building and sustaining excitement is to keep salespeople up-to-date on how they’re doing.
+If possible, do it in real-time and make it available in your CRM.

 - Don’t get complicated.
-Complication generates confusion and confusion generates poor results.
 Make the contest about a single metric.
 When you want to work on another metric, have a different contest (see above about keeping contests short).
-Changing up your metrics also allows you to engage the various strengths of every member of your team, not just that one guy
+Changing up your metrics also allows you to engage the various strengths of every member of your team, not just that one salesperson.

 - Don’t keep offering the same prizes.
 As noted above, cash and gift cards are good.
 But they’re less good when they’re the prize every single time you run a contest.
-Get creative and keep it fresh so one contest doesn’t blur into another and so salespeople don’t get bored
+Get creative and keep it fresh so one contest doesn’t blur into another.

 It’s true – sales contests can be more hassle than they’re worth.
-But it’s also true that, done right, they can be worth a lot to your business.
+But done right, they can be worth a lot to your business.
 Try one using the tips above and see what a great sales contest can do for your bottom line.

 Interested in boosting sales contest excitement and results with a financing promotion?
 Talk to us – we’ll be happy to help!